A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS as an Architectural Enabler for DFRC

 \subsection{Multiple RISs}

+{While employing a single RIS for DFRC can enhance the overall performance and compensate for the absence of the LoS link, deploying more than one RIS can further improve system performance in multiple ways as listed blow.}

+{\textit{1) Performance improvement:} Since an RIS constitutes an additional resource that can be configured to enhance system performance, employing multiple RISs yields better performance compared to deploying a single RIS.
+Building on this, a number of research works have investigated the additional gains resulting from employing multiple RISs distributed in different physical locations within the cell~\cite{2024_Chunjie,2024_Elhag}.}

+The authors of~\cite{2022_Wei} and~\cite{2023_Wei} proposed the use of multiple RISs to support a wideband DFRC system.
+Specifically, an OFDM waveform was employed for the dual purpose of detecting a moving target and simultaneously communicating with multiple users.
+To handle the unknown Doppler shift at the radar receiver, a Doppler filter bank was introduced.
+The optimization problem then targets optimizing the transmit beamformer, phase-shift matrix, and Doppler filter bank.
+This optimization aims to maximize the average SINR across all sub-carriers while ensuring that the average SINR among all users remains above a predetermined threshold, thereby guaranteeing the quality of service for communication users.
+The numerical findings demonstrated that the multi-RIS-assisted DFRC system significantly outperforms its narrowband, non-RIS-assisted, and single-RIS-assisted counterparts.

-While employing a single RIS for DFRC can enhance the overall performance and compensate for the absence of the LoS link, an illustrative case is presented in~\cite{2023_Sankar} where two RISs are used, with one dedicated for communication and the other for sensing.
+{\textit{2) Task division:} An alternative use case of employing multiple RISs is to allocate specific tasks for each of them.} An illustrative case of this situation is presented in~\cite{2023_Sankar} where two RISs are used, with one dedicated for communication and the other for sensing.
 Although the authors initially explored the use of a single RIS exclusively for communication, the adoption of two RISs demonstrated improvements in both communication and sensing performance.
-This enhancement is particularly notable when there is no direct path between the sensing targets and the DFRC transmitter.
+This enhancement is particularly notable when there is no direct path between the sensing targets and the DFRC transmitter. {Other examples of utilizing multiple RISs for task division involve utilizing one RIS for communication only and the other for both communication and sensing~\cite{2024_Fei}, as well as using one RIS for UL transmission and the other for DL to minimize self-interference at the BS~\cite{2024_Li}.}